Lramseyer/vaporview/README.md

 ## Beyond 1.0

 In no particular order of priority, here's a list of features that are on my radar.
-If you have any preferences as to which should be priorized, or a suggestion that is not on this list, leave a comment on the [github discussions](https://github.com/Lramseyer/vaporview/discussions)!
+If you have any preferences as to which should be priorized, or a suggestion that is not on this list, leave a comment on the [github discussions](https://github.com/Lramseyer/VaporView/discussions)!

 - Rewrite compute intensive components in Web Assembly for smoother performance
 - Add support for Enums
 - Add support to highlight all transitions of a signal
 - Add support for custom colors
-- Add support for linking timestamps in UVM logs (or other simulation logs) to jump to a timestamp
 - Add support for remote sessions to save on memory
 - Add support for larger files
 - Add support for .ghw files